jack-norrie/dotfiles/README.md

 chsh -s $(which zsh)
 ```

 Then restart your system.
-After which, if you do not already have a `zshrc` dotfile in your homedirectory, you will be prompted to configure one.
+After which, if you do not already have a `zshrc` dotfile in your home directory, you will be prompted to configure one.

 If you have already stowed this repo into your home directory then you will have a `.zshrc` config file in your homedirectory.
 Your zsh shell should now be using a powerlevel10k configured prompt.